rukzuk/devdocs/_sources/getting_started.txt

 SimpleModule Helper
 -------------------

-The default root module "rz_root" comes with some wrappers to simplify the module development.
+The default root module "rz_root" comes with some wrappers for the API's mentioned below to simplify the module development.
 For example it provides the class ``SimpleModule`` which is inherited by all default modules.
 It also has some convenient helpers for e.g. dynamic CSS generation, responsive images or HTML tag building.

 ---------